 1.)
 Kea like to dig grubs out of rotten logs and roots from the ground.
 But in the winter, they seek food from humans.

 2.)
 Some people believe the kea’s intelligence to be that of a 4 year old child!
-So, as smart as our current president.
+So, as smart as many politicians.

 4.)
 They are very entertaining birds and enjoy showing off in front of spectators, with various antics, like side-hopping and vocalizations.